xgebi/frontier-react-exercise/README.md

 ### Getting started

-- 1. Checkout this repo and run `npm install` to install dependencies.
+- 1. Checkout this repo and run `yarn install` to install dependencies.
 - 2. Open `src/components/App.tsx` where you'll find the instruction JSON you'll need to build the form.
-- 3. Run `npm start` to launch the dev server.
+- 3. Run `yarn start` to launch the dev server.

 When you send your solution back to us, please include your thoughts on the exercise and how long you spent on it so we can adjust our expectations.